 Monitoring places of detention

-Places that people cannot leave at will, and we inspect, include:
+Places that people cannot leave at will, and the Ombudsman inspects, include:

 - mental health facilities